Idles: 2020–2021: Ultra Mono

-Crawler (2021–present)
+2021–2023: Crawler

 On 28 September 2021, shortly over a year after the release of Ultra Mono, the band released the single "The Beachland Ballroom".
 Coinciding with the announcement the band announced the release of their fourth studio album, Crawler, to be released later in the autumn.
-Prior to the album's release, the second single, for "Car Crash" was released.
+Prior to the album's release, the second single, "Car Crash", was released.
 The song was written about Talbot's real-life car accident.

-Crawler was released on 12 November 2021 through Partisan Records, and was met with critical acclaim.
+Crawler was released on 12 November 2021 through Partisan Records, and it was met with critical acclaim.
 Matt Mitchell, writing for Paste, gave the album an 8.8 out of 10 saying that Crawler "is magnetic storytelling tempered with newfound patience".
 Damien Morris, of The Observer, called Crawler a "thrilling, glass-gargling introspection", giving the album a full five out of five stars.
 Stuart Berman of Pitchfork gave Crawler a 7 out 10, the highest rating the band has received from the website.
 Berman said that "the Bristol band’s fourth album plays like the dark origin story for how Idles became the preeminent life coaches of modern post-punk."

 After being unable to tour for Ultra Mono due to the COVID-19 pandemic, the two albums were promoted in a worldwide tour from late 2021 to late 2022.
 During the tour, the band released two music videos from Crawler.
-The first, "When the Lights Come On" premiered on 13 December 2021 with direction from the company, Holding Hands with Horses.
+The first, "When the Lights Come On", premiered on 13 December 2021 with direction from the company, Holding Hands with Horses.
 On 8 February 2022, the music video for "Crawl!" was released.
 The video was a claymation video directed by LOOSE and Edie Lawrence.

 In April 2022, the band performed at Coachella Music and Arts Festival, with Desert Sun describing their performance as "rambunctious" and "chaotic".